ibm-cloud-docs/cloud-shell/ip-addresses.md

 If you want to restrict access to {{site.data.keyword.cloud-shell_full}} from your service, you can allowlist specific IP addresses or ranges of IP addresses on your deployment.
 {: shortdesc}

 If you use an allowlist or blocklist to control connections in your environment, you can use the following IP information to allowlist access to {{site.data.keyword.cloud-shell_short}}.
-Ensure that you allowlist all of the subnet ranges for the entire region that your deployments reside in.
+Ensure that you allowlist all of the subnet ranges for the entire region where your deployments are.

 You can configure the allowed and blocked IP list in your target service's IP list settings for traffic that is going to or coming from {{site.data.keyword.cloud-shell_short}}.